 Construction Documents.
 Written, graphic and pictorial documents prepared or assembled for describing the design (including the framing structural system), location and physical characteristics of the elements of a building necessary to obtain a building permit and construct a building.
+Construction documents include the specifications and plans, or where the parties have agreed in the contract to provide 3D digital model(s), the building design model.
+A combination of drawings and 3D digital models also may be provided.

 The term "framing structural system" is commonly understood to mean a completed combination of structural elements, trusses, connections and other systems which serve to support the self-weight of the building and the specified loads.
-The definition for Building Designer in this standard is in line with other industry standards.
+The definition for Building Designer in this Standard is in line with other industry standards.